dlarue/donkeycar/docs/buggy.md

 This is the angle bracket with the switch and the small push button installed.
 The latter allows to shut-down the RPi through setting a specifc pin to ground.
 Please see Andrea [raspberry-pi-tricks](http://www.sensorsiot.org/raspberry-pi-tricks/) page.
 ![panel](./assets/panel.jpeg)

-To mount the ESC to the base plate I 3D printed as small holder with 2 holes for the screws.
+To mount the ESC to the base plate I 3D printed as small holder with two holes for the screws.
 ![esc-holder](./assets/esc-holder.jpeg)

 This is how it looks with all the electronics mounted on the rear of the base plate.